If you’re a startup founder, then I know how you feel:

 And they’re always looking for fresh sources.

-I’m excited to share the 40 best ways to pitch via email that I compiled together with the folks from LeadFuze
+I’m excited to share the 40 best ways to pitch via email that I compiled with help from the folks at LeadFuze.

 Master these techniques, and I’m sure: